enigdata/HackerRank_Drills/README.md

 ## Coding Drills
-Solutions to programming challenges from LeetCode/LintCode.
+Solutions to programming challenges from LeetCode.

 Written in Python.